Contingency Recruitment: The Ultimate Guide For Employers

 There are roughly two types of job seekers: active and passive.
 Active candidates want a new job.
 Maybe they’re searching on LinkedIn.
 Or perhaps they’re sending applications.
 Passive candidates are not seeking a new role.
 However, they may change jobs if a recruiter presents the right opportunity.

-Contingency recruiters mostly work with active job seekers.
+Contingency recruiters primarily work with active job seekers.
 They often have databases of current job seekers and introduce best-fit candidates to hiring companies.
 Typically, candidates working with these recruiters are earlier in their careers.
-They might be individual contributors, supervisors or managers.
+They might be individual contributors, supervisors, or managers.
 Director-level positions are frequently filled by contingency recruiters as well.

 Finding top talent for more senior roles can be especially difficult.
-For this, executive search is best.
-Executive search involves seeking passive candidates.
-This service uses unique recruitment strategies to reach those that may not be on the market.
+For this, an executive search is best.
+The executive search involves seeking passive candidates.
+This service uses unique recruitment strategies to reach those not on the market.
 Executive firms selectively compile a shortlist of candidates to present to the client.

 Implications

 The level of service needed for executive search often commands a different payment structure.
 For instance, it may include drafting enticing job descriptions or doing more in-depth interviews.
-Sometimes it involves recruiting from competitors indirectly.
-Executive search works well for both contingent or retained search.
-But clients tend to favor retained recruiters for senior level roles.
+Sometimes, it involves recruiting from competitors indirectly.
+Executive search works well for both contingent and retained search.
+However, clients tend to favor retained recruiters for senior-level roles.

 Retained search vs contingency recruitment